Etihad Credit Insurance Extends Support To RAK Ceramics To Gear Up Its Global Growth Plans - UrduPoint

 Etihad Credit Insurance Extends Support To RAK Ceramics To Gear Up Its Global Growth Plans

-ECI coverage to boost RAK Ceramics’ competitiveness as it cements its position as one of the world’s biggest ceramics brand

-Dubai (UrduPoint / Pakistan Point News - 28th Jul, 2020) Etihad Credit Insurance (ECI), the UAE’s Federal Export Credit Company, announced today that it will be providing export credit protection to RAK Ceramics PJSC (Ticker: RAKCEC), one of the largest ceramics brands in the world, to support its global expansion plans.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 28th Jul, 2020) Etihad Credit Insurance, ECI, the UAE’s Federal Export Credit Company, announced today that it will be providing export credit protection to RAK Ceramics PJSC, to support its global expansion plans.

 This coverage will boost the competitiveness of RAK Ceramics, one of the largest exporters in the UAE, and cement its global position in line with its growth strategy.
 A major source of employment in the UAE and abroad, the company employs about 12,000 employees from over 40 countries.